Start a management program at American Public University.

 PowerPoint examples are included in the lessons each week.
 For students who are not familiar with using Excel or a financial calculator, the homework may take longer to complete.

 However, there is no need to purchase a financial calculator.
 Several websites offer free financial calculators and many students complete the course using them.
-Students also can ask questions in the open forum in the classroom and receive tips on completing the problem.
+You can also ask questions in the open forum in the classroom and receive tips on completing the problem.

 The eight-week course goes by quickly, even with a great deal of material to cover.
 Effective time management is very important, especially for students who may feel overwhelmed by the amount of work that is required.